-APN 299-042-0100

-Substantive File Documents: Certified Torrey Pines Community Plan and City of San Diego LCP Implementing Ordinances (Land Development Code)

-STAFF NOTES:

-Summary of Staff's Preliminary Recommendation: Staff is recommending approval of the volleyball facilities, with special conditions addressing use of the tent for other activities, requiring the tent to be colored in earth tones, restricting signage on the tent, and limiting the term of the permit to one year, with monitoring of parking adequacy.
-Issues raised by the project include its visibility and the potential for special events or functions to exceed the capacity of the existing 200-space parking lot.
+APN 299-042-0100 Substantive File Documents: Certified Torrey Pines Community Plan and City of San Diego LCP Implementing Ordinances (Land Development Code) STAFF NOTES: Summary of Staff's Preliminary Recommendation: Staff is recommending approval of the volleyball facilities, with special conditions addressing use of the tent for other activities, restricting signage on the tent, and limiting the term of the permit for nonvolleyball uses to one year, with monitoring of parking adequacy.
+Issues raised by the project include its potential visibility and the potential for special events or functions to exceed the capacity of the existing 200-space parking lot.
 The recommended special conditions, and clarifications provided by the applicant, resolve these issues.
+This item was originally presented to the Commission at the June Commission meeting.
+The public hearing was held and testimony taken.
+Identified concerns were traffic, visual impacts and protection of wetland resources.
+Some Commissioners suggested the need for a traffic study and others expressed a desire to see story poles erected on the site for staff to photograph from various vantage points; they also discussed adding a condition requiring use of a flagman during events in the tent to assure that parking occurred only in appropriate areas.
+Ultimately, the Commission continued the matter, asking the applicant to provide additional information with respect to these issues.
+The applicant has submitted a letter responding to some of these concerns, along with computer simulations in lieu of story pole pictures.
 I. PRELIMINARY STAFF RECOMMENDATION:

-The staff recommends the Commission adopt the following resolution:

-MOTION:

-I move that the Commission approve Coastal Development Permit No. 6-02-020 pursuant to the staff recommendation.
+The staff recommends the Commission adopt the following resolution: MOTION: I move that the Commission approve Coastal Development Permit No. 6-02-020 pursuant to the staff recommendation.
 STAFF RECOMMENDATION OF APPROVAL:

 Staff recommends a YES vote.
 Passage of this motion will result in approval of the permit as conditioned and adoption of the following resolution and findings.
 The motion passes only by affirmative vote of a majority of the Commissioners present.

-RESOLUTION TO APPROVE THE PERMIT:

-The Commission hereby approves a coastal development permit for the proposed development and adopts the findings set forth below on grounds that the development as conditioned will be in conformity with the policies of Chapter 3 of the Coastal Act and will not prejudice the ability of the local government having jurisdiction over the area to prepare a Local Coastal Program conforming to the provisions of Chapter 3.
+RESOLUTION TO APPROVE THE PERMIT: The Commission hereby approves a coastal development permit for the proposed development and adopts the findings set forth below on grounds that the development as conditioned will be in conformity with the policies of Chapter 3 of the Coastal Act and will not prejudice the ability of the local government having jurisdiction over the area to prepare a Local Coastal Program conforming to the provisions of Chapter 3.
 Approval of the permit complies with the California Environmental Quality Act because either 1) feasible mitigation measures and/or alternatives have been incorporated to substantially lessen any significant adverse effects of the development on the environment, or 2) there are no further feasible mitigation measures or alternatives that would substantially lessen any significant adverse impacts of the development on the environment.
 II.
 Standard Conditions.